mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 ## General

-Cloudflare settings are managed with [Terraform](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/gprd)
+Cloudflare settings are managed with Terraform in the [`config-mgmt`](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) repo.

 Any changes to Cloudflare settings should be made via an MR to the appropriate environment in `config-mgmt`.
 Any settings changes that are not committed to the source code may be overwritten next time the Terraform apply pipeline runs.